UBC-Snowbots/Tutorials/Breadth-First Search/README.txt

-Doesn't compile yet, still needs fixing up.
+Doesn't compile yet, still needs fixing up in the node.h and node.cpp files.

 An example of breadth first search.